dhalper1/david-halpern-resume/README.md

 # david-halpern-resume

-Open the file david-halpern-resume.pdf to view my resume
+Open the file David-Halpern-Resume.pdf to view my resume